kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/datatable.md

 </DataTable>
 ```

-Finally, you can also customize the icons for the not sorted, ascending sort, and decending sort via the `unsorted`, `ascending`, and `decending` slots respectively.
+Finally, you can also customize the icons for the not sorted, ascending sort, and decending sorting buttons via the `unsorted`, `ascending`, and `decending` slots respectively.

 ```svelte {title="DataTable Slot Sorting" mode="repl"}
 <script>